vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 wait (14 minutes) for the train back.
 The train had some delays due to police activity at 19th Street; I reached North Berkeley BART at 5:09 PM and then walked back home, arriving around 5:15 PM.

+## Friday November 19

+In the evening, I first went to the Target on University Avenue.
+I didn't find what I was looking for, so I then went to the Walgreens at Gilman Street.
+I finished purchasing at 8:26 PM.